toolfun/_nets/NIBIRU/NIT2_deploy_contract.md

 ```
 KEY_NAME=
 ```
-recover with a seed phrase
+recover your wallet with a seed phrase
 ```
 nibid keys add $KEY_NAME --recover
 ```